callumbeer/DEMS/README.md

 - CodeIgniter 4.1.9

+- Zebra Image 2.6.0

+Use of Zebra Image is licensed under a GNU Public License.
+The Zebra Image Repository can be found [here](https://github.com/stefangabos/Zebra_Image)

 Use of the CodeIgniter framework is licensed under the MIT License.
 The CodeIgniter Repository can be found [here](https://github.com/bcit-ci/CodeIgniter).

 ## The MIT License (MIT)